italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Credential Revocation HTTP Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *Credential Issuer* MUST return an HTTP response with the status code set to 200 and the `status_assertion_responses` array with the related Revocation Assertion object.
-The status code 200 MUST be returned if the Revocation Assertion is requested for a valid, non-existent, expired, already revoked or invalid Digital Credential.
+In case of succesfully Revocation Request validation, the *Credential Issuer* MUST return an HTTP response with the status code set to 200.
+If the *Credential Issuer* is able to provide a valid Status Assertion for a requested Credential, the response MUST contains a revocation Assertion object within a JSON Array.
+Otherwise, a Revocation Assertion Errors related to that Credential MUST be included in the Response JSON Array as an entry.

-The response MUST:

-- include a JSON object with a member named `revocation_assertion_responses`;

-- be encoded in ``application/json`` format.

-Otherwise, an HTTP error response MUST be provided by the Credential Issuer using status codes according to the table below.
+If the Revocation Request fails (e.g. invalid request, server unavailability, etc.), an HTTP Error Status Code MUST be provided within the Revocation Response.

-The following HTTP Status Codes MUST be supported:
+In the following table are listed HTTP Status Codes that MUST be supported:

 .. list-table::
     :widths: 20 20 60